Polymer/old-docs-site/index.md

   <div class="panel left">
     <img src="/images/logos/p-logo.svg">
     <summary>
-      <h1>Building blocks for the web</h1>
+      <h1>Welcome to the future</h1>
-      <p>{{site.project_title}} is a library that uses the latest web technologies to let you create custom HTML elements.
-Build anything from a button to a complete application as an encapsulated, reusable element that works across desktop and mobile.</p>
+      <p>Web Components usher in a new era of web development based on encapsulated and interoperable custom elements that extend HTML itself.
+Built atop these new standards, Polymer makes it easier and faster to create anything from a button to a complete application across desktop, mobile, and beyond.</p>
       <a href="/docs/start/getting-the-code.html">
         <paper-button icon="archive" label="Get {{site.project_title}}" raisedButton unresolved></paper-button>
       </a>